manuelinfosec/toot-db/docs/architecture.md

 **In-memory storage:** storing key/value data in memory has much better performance and is simpler to implement than on-disk storage, but requires that the data set fits in memory.
 Replaying the Raft log on startup can also take considerable time for large data sets.
-However, as toyDB datasets are expected to be small, this is mostly advantageous.
+However, as tootDB datasets are expected to be small, this is mostly advantageous.

 **Byte serialization:** since the primary storage is in memory, (de)serializing key/value pairs adds significant unnecessary overhead.
-However, at the outset it was not clear that toyDB would use in-memory storage, and byte slices is a simple interface that can be used regardless of storage medium.
+However, at the outset it was not clear that tootDB would use in-memory storage, and byte slices is a simple interface that can be used regardless of storage medium.

-**B+tree scans:** B+trees often have pointers between neighboring leaf nodes for more efficient range scans, but toyDB's implementation does not.
+**B+tree scans:** B+trees often have pointers between neighboring leaf nodes for more efficient range scans, but tootDB's implementation does not.
 This would complicate the implementation, and the performance benefits are usually not as great in memory where random access latency is low.
 However, this along with other implementation details cause range scans to be O(log n) rather than O(1) per step.